10x-Engineers/Infinite-ISP_TuningTool/README.md

 # Infinite-ISP
 Infinite-ISP is a one stop solution for all your ISP development needs - from algorithms to an FPGA prototype and associated firmware, tools, etc. Its primary goal is to offer a unified platform that empowers ISP developers to accelerate ISP innovation.
-It includes a complete collection of camera pipeline modules written in Python, an FPGA bit-stream & the associated firmware for the implementation of the pipeline on the Kria KV260 development board and lastly a stand-alone Python based Tuning tool application for the pipeline.
+It includes a complete collection of camera pipeline modules written in Python, an FPGA bit-stream & the associated firmware for the implementation of the pipeline on the Kria KV260 development board, and lastly, a stand-alone Python based Tuning tool application for the pipeline.
 The main components of the Infinite-ISP project are listed below:

 | Repository name        | Description      |
 | -------------  | ------------- |